pmahnke/mahnke-cocktails/recipe/bijou.md

 permalink: "/recipe/bijou/"
 iconfile: bijou
 stars: 4
-base_spirits: "Plymouth Gin, Green Chartreuse "
+base_spirits: "Plymouth Gin, Sweet Vermouth, Green Chartreuse "
 youtube: "LeIeaxJR2kw"
 description: "A classic cocktail from the 1890s that combines gin, sweet vermouth, and Green Chartreuse, named for the jewel tones of its ingredients."
 excerpt: |